 |Yellow||Your device might be underperforming due to

 lower Wi-Fi speed.

 Find out what you can do to improve it.

 |Red||Wi-Fi connectivity may be limited.
 But don’t worry.

 In many cases, this is because the device doesn’t support fast speeds.
 For example, smart thermostats and wireless printers fall into this category.

-If your results come back as 'Skipped' or 'Idle', it means that there wasn’t enough data for us to determine the device’s speed.
+If your results come back as “Skipped” or “Idle,” it means there wasn’t enough data for us to determine the device’s speed.

-You can have the best router in the world, but if the Internet connection provided by your ISP is slow, you’ll still have slow performance.
+You can have the best router in the world, but if the internet connection provided by your Internet Service Provider (ISP) is slow, you’ll still have slow performance.

 To improve your Wi-Fi speed, try one or more of these steps:

 - Move the connected device closer to your Wifi router or point.